tejwhatsnew/tejwhatsnew/README.md

 - 👋 Hi, I’m @tejwhatsnew
 - 👀 I’m interested in AR/VR, Java, and mobile application development.
 - 🌱 I’m currently exploring AR/VR and learning DSA.
+- ❄️ I like to work in different and new domains.

 <!---
 tejwhatsnew/tejwhatsnew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.